muhyun/SelfDrivingCar-Term1-P4-Advanced-Lane_Finding/writeup_report.md

 2) to ensure that the curvature of the current frame is not too much different from the previous frame's

 The code for this is found in _fill_lane()_ function.

+In addition, the filtering method is not reflecting situation such as nights, raining, snow fall and so on.
+So, the filter or classifier might not make a good predition in these situations.
+To overcome this, I might need training data gathered from those situations and even use a robust classifier such as YOLO which is based on deep learning technology.